26. Responsibilities: RIO Director and Staff

 - ensuring ethical standards are met for exempt research involving human subjects.

-As a member of both of the University's IRBs, the Director reviews and approves submissions for new projects, and amendments and continuing reviews for approved projects.
+As a member of the University's IRB, the Director reviews and approves submissions for new projects, and amendments and continuing reviews for approved projects.
 In this capacity, the Director is responsible for insuring that all requirements for IRB approval are met and investigator responses to IRB requested revisions are satisfactory.
 As an IRB member, the Director also makes "not-human-subjects-research" determinations; reviews and approves research projects that are exempt from IRB review; and acknowledges requests to rely on an external IRB.

 The Director may assign IRB members as primary, secondary, and expedited reviewers as appropriate for the type of research being reviewed.

 The RIO Director also submits an annual report and proposed budget to the VPRI.
 The report includes a summary of the previous year's IRB activities and an evaluation of the adequacy of resources for the HRPP.

 Roles and Responsibilities of the RI Staff